take out car insurance

 Katrin Straub

 Would you like to take over an existing car insurance policy and benefit from lower premiums?
-This is often easier than you might think, but there are also a few pitfalls.
-Find out here how you can save up to eighty percent of the costs.
+This is often easier than you might think, but it does come with some pitfalls.
+Find out here how you can save up to eighty per cent on costs.

 The topic in brief and concise terms

-Transferring the no-claims discount (NCB) is the key to saving costs when taking over car insurance and is usually limited to close family members.
+The transfer of the no-claims bonus class (SF-Class) is key to cost savings when taking over car insurance and is usually limited to close family members.

-The recipient can only assume as many accident-free years as they could have accumulated themselves since obtaining their driving licence; the giver permanently loses the no-claims discount level.
+The recipient can only take over as many accident-free years as they could have accumulated themselves since acquiring their driving license; the giver permanently loses the SF class.

-Special termination rights upon change of owner and specific regulations in the event of death require careful attention to deadlines and insurance conditions.
+Special termination rights upon change of ownership and specific regulations in the event of death require careful attention to deadlines and insurance conditions.

-Quick Check: The most important facts about the car insurance takeover
+Quick Check: The key facts about the acquisition of car insurance

-Taking over a car insurance policy is often associated with transferring the no-claims bonus class (SF-class).
+Taking over a car insurance policy is often associated with the transfer of the no-claims discount (NCB class).
 This can lead to significant savings of up to eighty per cent on insurance premiums.
-The SF-class reflects the number of years driven without an accident.
+The NCB class reflects the number of years driven without accidents.
 A transfer is usually possible within the family, for example, from parents to children or between spouses.
-However, the recipient can only take as many claim-free years as they could have experienced since obtaining their driving licence.
-The previous policyholder loses their entitlement to the discount through the transfer.
-Typically, an application to the insurer is necessary for the transfer.
-Please note that the comprehensive insurance does not recognise SF-classes, and thus no transfer is possible here.
-The exact conditions can vary depending on the insurer, so early clarification is crucial for a successful car insurance takeover.
+However, the recipient can only take over as many claim-free years as they could have experienced themselves since obtaining their driving licence.
+The previous policyholder loses their entitlement to the discount as a result of the transfer.
+Usually, an application to the insurer is necessary for the transfer.
+Note that the partial coverage insurance does not have any NCB classes, so a transfer is not possible here.
+The exact conditions may vary depending on the insurer, so it's crucial to clarify early for a successful car insurance takeover.

-Practical Guide: Successfully Transfer Car Insurance and No-Claims Class
+Practice Guide: Successfully Transferring Car Insurance and SF Class

-The process of acquiring car insurance, especially the no-claims bonus, involves several steps.
-First, the terms need to be clarified with the current insurer.
-Many insurers offer specific forms for this purpose, which can be submitted online or by post.
-A common scenario is taking over insurance from parents, for example, when a second car is handed over to the child.
-It is important to note that the child can only take over the no-claims bonus up to the extent of their own driving experience; if they have had their driving licence for five years, only five claim-free years can be credited.
-For instance, if the father has a no-claims bonus of 20 years (twenty claim-free years) and the child has been driving for five years without an accident, the child can take over a maximum of a no-claims bonus of 5.
-The father's remaining fifteen years would expire if he does not insure another vehicle himself.
-The transfer is a one-time process and cannot be reversed.
-Therefore, the decision should be well considered, especially if the transferor plans to insure a vehicle again in the future.
-The consent of both parties and the insurer is essential for the change of vehicle insurance policyholder.
+The process of transferring car insurance, particularly the no-claims bonus, involves several steps.
+First, the terms must be clarified with the current insurer.
+Many insurers offer specific forms for this purpose, which can be submitted online or by mail.
+A typical scenario is the transfer of insurance from parents, for instance, when a second car is handed over to the child.
+It is important here that the child can only take over the no-claims bonus up to the extent of their own driving experience; if they have held a driver's license for five years, only five accident-free years can be credited.
+Assuming the father has a no-claims bonus of 20 (twenty accident-free years) and the child has been driving accident-free for five years, the child can take over a no-claims bonus of up to 5.
+The remaining fifteen years of the father would expire in this case if he does not insure another vehicle himself.
+The transfer is a one-time process and cannot be undone.
+Therefore, the decision should be well-considered, especially if the transferor plans to insure a vehicle again in the future.
+The consent of both parties and the insurer is essential for the vehicle policyholder change.

 When taking over car insurance, legal aspects also play a role.
-In principle, when a vehicle is sold, the insurance contract is transferred to the buyer, who, however, has a special right of termination about four weeks after the re-registration.
-It is different in the case of death: here, the contract is transferred to the heir, and a special right of termination generally does not exist for the heir directly.
-The no-claims class can usually be transferred to a close relative within twelve months in the event of death, for which the death certificate must be presented.
-A transfer of the no-claims class is only relevant for motor liability and comprehensive insurance.
-Motor liability is legally required.
-There are certain conditions that must be met for the transfer of the no-claims class:
+In principle, when a vehicle is sold, the insurance contract is transferred to the buyer, but the buyer has a special right to cancel within about four weeks after re-registration.
+It is different in the case of death: Here, the contract is transferred to the heir, and an heir usually does not have a direct special right to cancel.
+In the event of death, the SF class can usually be transferred to a close relative within twelve months, and a death certificate must be presented for this.
+The transfer of the SF class is only relevant for motor liability and fully comprehensive insurance.
+The motor liability insurance is legally required.
+There are certain conditions that must be met for the transfer of the SF class:

-• Close family relationship (e.g., parents, children, spouse).
+• Close familial relationship (e.g. parents, children, spouses).

 • The recipient must have regularly driven the vehicle (depending on the insurer).

-• The recipient must have a valid driving licence.
+• The recipient holds a valid driving licence.

-• The transferor must waive the no-claims class in writing.
+• The assignor waives their SF class in writing.

 • The transfer is only possible to the extent that the recipient could have achieved themselves.

-Please note that special no-claims class ratings, which are not based on actual accident-free years, are usually not transferable.
-A sample letter for the change of policyholder can facilitate the process.
-The exact rules for the transfer of motor insurance percentages must always be clarified directly with the respective insurance provider.
+Please note that special classifications of the SF class, which are not based on actual accident-free years, are usually not transferable.
+A template letter for changing the policyholder can facilitate the process.
+The exact regulations for transferring the percentages of the car insurance should always be clarified directly with the respective insurance provider.

-The transfer of the no-claims discount class (SF-Klasse) is crucial if you wish to take over a car insurance policy to save costs.
-The SF-Klasse can mean a discount of up to eighty per cent on the insurance premium.
-It is important to note that only the number of claim-free years is transferred, not the exact percentage of the discount, as this can vary from one insurer to another.
-If you want to transfer the percentage of a car insurance, you actually mean the SF-Klasse.
-The transfer is generally restricted to close family members, including:
+Transferring the no-claims class (SF class) is a key aspect when you want to take over a car insurance policy to save costs.
+The SF class can mean a discount of up to eighty percent on the insurance premium.
+It is important to note that only the number of claim-free years is transferred, not the specific percentage of the discount, as this can vary from insurer to insurer.
+When you want to transfer the percentages of a car insurance policy, you are actually referring to the SF class.
+The transfer is generally limited to close family members.
+These include:

 2. Children (biological and often also non-biological).